A Gaussian Perspective for Distributional Discrepancy in Generative Diffusion Models: Preliminaries

 \section{Preliminaries}

-In this section, we first review the mechanism of DMs, encompassing the forward diffusion process with its noise schedule design, and the deterministic reverse sampling process employed for generation.
-Subsequently, we outline the multivariate Gaussian setting that enables a tractable theoretical analysis.
+This section briefly reviews the standard DM paradigm, detailing the forward diffusion process, noise scheduling, and the corresponding reverse sampling dynamics.
+Subsequently, we introduce the multivariate Gaussian setup and its basic properties.
+This setup serves as the primary analytical framework in this paper, enabling tractable closed-form derivations.